zaviermiller/continue-takehome/README.md

 }

 ```
 I am probably just doing something wrong, but the docs are unclear.
 This setup could be improved by adding a flow within the extension for adding PATs and subsequently adding repos.
-If this could generalized, that would be best given that users can develop custom providers.
+If this could have a generalized API, that would be awesome for the user experience.
+Developers could create flows that make it super easy for users to get set up with the custom provider.

 ### Codebase context provider
 The codebase was too large to use the context provider for the entire codebase, however using the open files context provider worked beautifully!